- Developers

 The Ethereum community increases the complexity of the puzzle periodically.
 Therefore, miners will need to use even more computing power.

-Here too, every node must validate transactions and that a miner has indeed solved a block.
+Every node must also validate transactions and ensure that a miner has solved a block.
 Every miner must validate the creation of every new block.
 Maintaining the decentralized security on Ethereum depends on this.

 Read about it in our POW-vs-PoS comparison.

-However, the more the network grows, the harder it is for hackers to stage a “51% attack” by capturing the majority of the network’s computing power.
+However, the more the network grows, the harder it is for hackers to stage a “51% attack” by capturing most of the network’s computing power.
 The Ethereum network has never been hacked in this way.

 The impact of decentralization and security on the scalability of Ethereum